aqeelanwar/DRLwithTL_real/README.md

 python main_code.py
 ```

 While the simulation is running, RL parameters such as epsilon, learning rate, average Q values and loss can be viewed on the tensorboard.
-The path depends on the env_type, env_name and train_type set in the config file and is given by 'models/trained/&lt;env_type>/&lt;env_name>/Imagenet/''.
+The path depends on the env_type, env_name and train_type set in the config file and is given by 'DeepNet/models/&lt;run_name>/&lt;env_type>/'.
 An example can be seen below

 ```
-cd models\trained\Indoor\indoor_long\Imagenet\
+cd DeepNet/models/Tello_indoor/VanLeer/
-tensorboard --logdir e2e
+tensorboard --logdir agent

 ```